DidierRLopes/fear-greed-index/README.md

 ## About the project

+This module scrapes https://money.cnn.com/data/fear-and-greed/ to extract CNN Fear and Greed Index.

-This module has been created with the intention of adding this data to the economy menu of [GamestonkTerminal](https://github.com/GamestonkTerminal/GamestonkTerminal).
+It has been created with the intention of adding this data to the economy menu of [GamestonkTerminal](https://github.com/GamestonkTerminal/GamestonkTerminal).

 ## Usage